jpruiz114/image-comparison-with-java/README.md

 ## What This Project Does

-This application compares two images using advanced pixel-by-pixel analysis:
+This application compares two images using pixel-by-pixel analysis:
 1. **Loads two image files** from disk with proper error handling
 2. **Extracts RGB values** from every pixel in both images
 3. **Performs pixel-by-pixel comparison** to detect exact matches